hrishi-mane/RetrofitApp/README.md

+## Stack Overflow Clone
-## An android application that displays the data from the Remote REST Api using Retrofit
+ - An android app that displays a searchable list of programming related questions and answers from a REST api.

 ## The app is implemented using:
 1. Kotlin language